lcalem/main-pe/README.md

+# Multi branch disentangling for pose estimation

+## Presentation

+This is a work in progress so you might want to check it out later

+## Architecture

 ## Acknowledgements

-This work is build on the work of [Diogo Luvizon](https://github.com/dluvizon/deephar) from the paper:
+This work is built on the work of [Diogo Luvizon](https://github.com/dluvizon/deephar) from the paper:

 ```
 @InProceedings{Luvizon_2018_CVPR,